This post may contain affiliate links. Please read my affiliate policy.

 How to Make Pineapple Mint Smoothie

 - Start by adding the kale and coconut water to your blender.
-Blending the greens first helps fully break down the kale so you don’t end up with leafy bits.
-This step is especially helpful if you’re newer to green smoothies or using a lower-powered blender.
+Blending helps fully break down the kale so you don’t end up with green chunks.
+If you’re using one of my recommended blenders for smoothies, you can skip this step and blend everything together.

-- Once the kale mixture is smooth, add the frozen pineapple, fresh mint, lime juice, and protein powder if you’re using it.
+- Next, add the frozen pineapple, fresh mint, lime juice, and protein powder if you’re using it.
 Blend again until thick and creamy.
 The frozen pineapple creates a naturally cold, refreshing smoothie without ice, while the mint and lime add a clean, citrusy finish.

 - Taste and adjust if needed.
 Add a splash of coconut water to thin it out or a few extra mint leaves if you want more of that cool, refreshing kick.
 Pour into a glass and enjoy right away for the best flavor and texture.